DrHyde01/LaMeteo/README.md

 # LaMeteo
-A simple weather module in JS
+A simple weather module in JS :sunny: :umbrella: